anyscale/ray-experience-program/template/README.md

 ## Task Assets
 In `assets/ray_version.py`, you can download task assets.

+## Measrue success
-## How to measure if the task is completed successfully?
+How to judge if the task is completed successfully or not?

 ## Answers
 In `answers/ray_version.py`, you can find the Ray version.